PrioritySoftware/PrioritySoftware.github.io/_sdk/Interfaces-Duplicate-Docs.md

+---
+title: Duplicating Documents with an Interface
+layout: sdk_nav
+---

 Suppose you want to copy an entire sales order in order to create the same one for another customer.
 You can use the [form interface](Form_Loads "wikilink") to do this.
 In the following example,